 Here's a simple, but effective Amnesty International ad with text "Stop the world record of executions".

 - Unless your other marketing outreach is in place, do NOT take out an ad.
-If you’re not using other marketing strategies that typically bring in more business faster and lay the groundwork for responding to ad requests, then you need a marketing action plan from an expert who can analyze what tactics work best for your unique business before you start running ads.
+If you’re not using other marketing strategies that typically bring in more business faster and lay the groundwork for responding to ad requests, then you need a marketing action plan from an expert who can analyze what tactics work best for your unique business before you spend your entire budget running ads.

 - Build your ad with the 7 most important elements listed in order below, making it easy to read and comprehend.
 If it’s not a great, well-balanced design, your response rate will suffer.
-Since you’re probably paying a fair amount of money for the ad space itself, it’s well worth investing in a professional marketer and design team to help.
+Since you’re probably paying a fair amount of money for the ad space itself, it’s well worth investing in a professional marketer with a design team to help.
 Also, compelling copy is as critical as design.
 Almost 90% of the time, it’s done wrong.
-And don’t forget:

 → compelling title